lucapug/midterm_shopping_intention/README.md

 ## **Dataset Information:**

-The dataset consists of feature vectors belonging to 12,330 sessions.
+The dataset consists of feature vectors belonging to 12,330 online sessions.

 The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.